zeze347/CP5632_Assignment3/README.md

 weather_data = weather_result.json()
 current_weather = weather_data.get("current")
 ```

 Finally, we input the names of the cities into
 the [Wikipedia Summary API](https://en.wikipedia.org/api/rest_v1/page/summary/).Add the name of the city after the
 URL.The API will then return a field named "extract", which contains the brief introduction of the city.

 ```python
 url = WIKI_SUMMARY_URL + page_title
 summary_result = requests.get(url, headers=HEADERS, timeout=REQUEST_TIMEOUT)
 summary_data = summary_result.json()
 summary = summary_data.get("extract")
 ```

+## Reflection

+Before starting this assignment, my understanding of APIs was merely at the conceptual level, and I had never actually
+implemented the functionality for API interaction.
+After the project began, the biggest challenge was understanding the
+Json data returned by the API.
+The data returned by each API is different, and the documentation doesn't tell me which
+fields are the ones I need.
+What I did was to continuously print the content of the Json to observe which fields were
+the key information I needed (such as `latitude` and `longitude`)
+And, when writing the program, I encountered many problems.
+I found that many city names are duplicated across
+multiple countries, or are not recorded in Wikipedia, etc. To address these issues, I added input validation to check if
+`results` is empty, and used `try/except` to catch and handle any exceptions.
+In addition, I found that the Open-Meteo
+Geocoding API can locate some small cities and even rural areas.
+However, most unknown cities may not be recorded in
+Wikipedia.
+The solution is to check the `feature_code` when parsing the JSON data returned by the Geocoding API, to
+ensure that the input city does not include small towns.Overall, this assignment enabled me to truly master the
+interaction with real-time online APIs, understand the JSON data structure, learn to extract the required fields from
+it, and enhance my debugging skills and problem-solving abilities.